Tetanus is a serious disease that’s caused by the bacterium Clostridium tetani (C. tetani).

 The CDC recommends that people of all ages receive the tetanus vaccine.

-Since protection from tetanus infection fades over time, adults should receive a Td booster shot every 10 years in order to remain protected.
+Since protection from tetanus infection fades over time, adults should receive a Td booster shot every 10 years to remain protected.

-Talk to your doctor before receiving the tetanus vaccine if any of the below statements apply to you:
+Talk to your doctor before receiving the tetanus vaccine if any of the following applies to you: